 The story goes that a young girl called Minna was in love with a warrior of a neighbouring tribe, Stromberg.
 Her father didn’t agree with the love match so arranged for Minna to marry someone else.
-She escaped into the forest and when she was eventually found by Stromberg, she died in his arms.
+She escaped into the forest and when she was eventually found by Stromberg, she passed away in his arms.

 While this might be an unrequited love story, Minnewater is now a popular place for couples to wander around.

 It’s a very pretty area and is also close to the train station, so you can stroll through here on your way to the main part of Bruges.